 This program will empower you with the knowledge and skills to achieve the following core competencies:

-- Weigh the scientific bases of hazard identification, exposure and health risk assessment to support environmental management and policy.
+- Weigh the scientific basis of hazard identification, exposure and health risk assessment to support environmental management and policy.

-- Describe and critically evaluate the rational for and approaches used to measure and model properties of environmental/human systems.
+- Describe and critically evaluate the rationale for and approaches used to measure and model the properties of environmental/human systems.

 - Evaluate effective actions or interventions that improve environmental health outcomes, and be able to compare and assess programs, policies, engineering solutions and/or other approaches to achieve these outcomes.

-- Examine and critique ethical and legal dimensions of public health and environmental interventions on individuals and communities.
+- Examine and critique the ethical and legal dimensions of public health and environmental interventions on individuals and communities.